-What we offer: We are an ATHENA Swan Bronze award holder.
+We are an ATHENA Swan Bronze award holder.
 With over 65 academic staff passionate about their mathematics, the School of Mathematical Sciences is an exciting place to be for those who share our love of mathematical discovery.
 We currently host a number of Fellows at different stages of career development.
-In addition to advice and administrative support during the application process, we provide a highly supportive work environment in which to develop your career; all Fellows are supported by a dedicated academic mentor during their time in the School, and have access to a range of workshops and training courses organised by the Centre for Academic and Professional Development(link is external).
+In addition to advice and administrative support during the application process, we provide a highly supportive work environment in which to develop your career; all Fellows are supported by a dedicated academic mentor during their time in the School, and have access to a range of workshops and training courses organised by the Academic Development.

 To allow time both for preparation and proper costing of the proposal, the process must start at least 4 weeks before the deadline.
 All proposals will be critically reviewed internally by two members of academic staff as part of the submission process.